Sanjay Bhalla: Flag rank

-Bhalla as a Chief of Personal in Vice Admiral.

 On promotion to Flag Rank, Bhalla took over as the Assistant Chief of Personnel (Human Resource Development) (ACOP HRD) at naval headquarters.
 ACOP is an assistant principal staff officer appointment.
 On 20 December 2021, he assumed the office of the Flag Officer Commanding Eastern Fleet (FOCEF), taking over from Rear Admiral Tarun Sobti who commanded the Eastern Fleet from February to December 2021.
 On 26 January 2022, he was awarded the Nao Sena Medal for devotion to duty.
-As FOCEF, he was the officer in tactical command during the President's Fleet Review (PFR) held in February 2022.
+As FOCEF, he was the officer in tactical command during the President's fleet review (PFR) held in February 2022.

 On 1 April 2023, he was promoted to the rank of Vice Admiral and appointed Chief of Staff, Western Naval Command, taking over Vice Admiral Krishna Swaminathan.
 On 26 January 2024, he was awarded the Ati Vishisht Seva Medal.
 On 10 May 2024, he took over as the Chief of Personnel.
 On 31 October 2025, he was appointed the Flag Officer Commanding-in-Chief Eastern Naval Command succeeding Vice Admiral Rajesh Pendharkar.